Ratstail91/Toy/c-api/repl_tools_h.md

 ### void Toy_runBinary(const unsigned char* tb, size_t size)

 This function takes a bytecode array of `size` size, and executes it.
-The libraries available to the code are:
+The libraries available to the code are currently:

 * lib_about
 * lib_standard
+* lib_random
 * lib_runner

 ### void Toy_runBinaryFile(const char* fname)

-This function loads in the binary file specified by `fname`, and passes it to `Toy_runBinary`.
+This function loads in the binary file specified by `fname`, and passes it to `Toy_runBinary()`.

 ### void Toy_runSource(const char* source)

-This function compiles the source with `Toy_compileString`, and passes it to `Toy_runBinary`.
+This function compiles the source with `Toy_compileString()`, and passes it to `Toy_runBinary()`.

 ### void Toy_runSourceFile(const char* fname)

-This function loads in the file specified by `fname`, compiles it, and passes it to `Toy_runBinary`.
+This function loads in the file specified by `fname`, compiles it, and passes it to `Toy_runBinary()`.

+### void Toy_parseBinaryFileHeader(const char* fname)

+This function parses the header information stored within the bytecode file `fname`.

+This is only used for debugging and validation purposes.